FreeClimbAPI/freeclimb-cli/docs/recordings.md

 ## `freeclimb recordings:download RECORDINGID`

 Download a Recording.
 Authentication is required to download a Recording, as with any other request made to the REST API.
-Returns a binary WAV audio file as an attachment in the HTTP response with mime-type audio/x-wav.

 ```
 USAGE